Homeschool Day at the Capitol Day

 * Recognition of Junior Legislators: To participate in this educational program, purchase a Junior Legislator Learning Unit.
 (Listen to a review of this unit!)
 Submit a completed unit checklist to HOME by April 2 to receive a badge and be recognized on Capitol Day!

-11:00am - Meet and Greet Legislators in the Hall of Flags
+11:00am - Acknowledge, Meet and Greet Legislators in the Hall of Flags

 LUNCH ON YOUR OWN - If the weather is nice, bring a picnic to enjoy in Capitol Park!
 Cross Cafe, located on the ground floor of the Burton M. Cross Building, provides a variety of food items.
 The Cafe is accessible through the underground tunnel from the State House and is open until 2:00pm.